splinterstice/splinterstice/spec.md

 ⦁	Automod bot: This bot only reacts to users who have explicitly violated the ToS, for if they do so, the bot shall automatically cut off services for them and generate a report of their specific violation as a dedicated file in the IPFS for being able to forward over to their local authorities through whatever means possible.

 ⦁	Hybrid Expert System: This backend component that power's Splinterstice automod bot distinguishes explicit ToS violations from protected edge-case discourse through legally-compliant multi-threat detection i.e PhotoDNA hashing for CSAM without illegal training data, proxy-trained CNNs combining adult content detection with age estimation models, fraud detection via transaction pattern analysis and known scam phrase databases, criminal operation identification through communication graph analysis and temporal clustering of suspicious keywords, violence threat assessment using transfer-learned models trained on public threat assessment datasets combined with escalation pattern recognition, doxxing detection through PII extraction with cross-reference validation against public records, all feeding into XGBoost classifiers with violation-specific confidence thresholds where clear violations (>0.85) trigger automated enforcement, ambiguous cases (0.3-0.7) undergo transformer-based contextual analysis examining surrounding discussion intent, and edge cases with conflicting signals escalated to human review for achieving comprehensive ToS enforcement without illegal training data through compositional signal analysis and behavioral pattern recognition rather than direct prohibited content exposure.and doxing others.
-- automod bot: This bot only reacts to users who's explicitly volated the ToS, as if they do so, then the bot shall automatically cut off services for them and automatically generate a report of their specific violation for Splinterstice's host.